safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This is something you're best to judge for yourself.

 * [Forum](https://safenetforum.org/) is the main place to commune.
-* [Reddit for maidsafe](https://www.reddit.com/r/maidsafe) is the bigger reddit community.
-* [Reddit for SAFE Network](https://www.reddit.com/r/safenetwork) is the smaller reddit community.
+* [Reddit for SAFE Network](https://www.reddit.com/r/safenetwork) is the main subreddit used by the SAFE Network community.

 I've found the community to be extremely welcoming and friendly, although there are of course a few bristly interactions and misunderstandings.
 The moderators and team of experts seem friendly and highly engaged.
 It's clearly still early days for the community, and it's generally a pretty nice place to be.